Keep Your Balance

 It’s all a balancing act

 Our balance depends on an extremely complex system, comprising of nerve signals to and from our eyes, limbs (proprioception), brain and inner ear.
+The key to your sense of balance is the vestibular system in the inner ear.

-All three of these systems send signals to your brain, which processes them and then sends messages to your body that help it move in the correct way.
-If you feel off-balance or dizzy, it means that one or more of these systems is sending conflicting signals.
-For example, when standing on a platform watching a train move past, your eyes sense movement so you may have to look down to confirm the proprioceptive information from your muscles that you are standing still.
+All three of these systems (balance, vision, and proprioceptors) send signals to your brain for processing so that our brain is able to orientate our bodies and help it move in the correct way.
+If you feel off-balance or dizzy, it usually signals that one or more of these systems is sending conflicting or impaired messages to the brain.

 Can hearing loss affect your balance?

-Your inner ear holds the vestibular system but is also responsible for your hearing.
-That means that a problem with your inner ear, such as an ear infection, could mean that hearing loss occurs at the same time as a balance impairment, although one does not cause the other.
+Your inner ear holds the vestibular system and is also responsible for your hearing.
+That means that a problem with your inner ear, such as an ear infection, could mean that hearing loss occurs at the same time as a balance impairment, although generally one does not cause the other.
 Other indicators of balance issues include:

 • Dizziness or vertigo